asyncapi/website/pages/docs/concepts/asyncapi-document/tags.md

       - $ref: '#/components/operationTraits/kafka'
 ```

-### `Tags` in `message` object
+### `tags` in `message` object

-Tags are associated with individual message objects allowing for logical grouping and categorization of messages based on specific requirements or criteria or given channels and operations and more.
-The `tags` object when used within a `message` object, the context is either restricted to the `message` object of the AsyncAPI document, meaning they only affect the `message` object of the AsyncAPI document or it could be a part of consistent use of tags across the document for logical grouping.
+Tags linked to individual message objects in an AsyncAPI document enable logical grouping and categorization of messages based on specific criteria, requirements, channels, and operations.
+When implemented within a `message` object, the context of the `tags` object can be confined to that specific message or integrated as the strategy for consistent tagging and logical organization across the entire document.

 Here's a visual representation of a `tags` object inside a `message` object in an AsyncAPI document:
 ```mermaid